MurmursDev/Kapper/README.md

 Kapper is a code generator for Kotlin that simplifies mapping between data classes.

-It was designed to map one class to a interface which has multiple implementations.
+It was designed to map one class to an interface which has multiple implementations.

 ## Usage